 Optus completed the shut down of its 2G network on 1 August 2017.
-Telstra also switched off its 2G network at the end of 2016 and Vodafone's 2G network will turn off in September 2017.
+Telstra also switched off its 2G network at the end of 2016 and Vodafone's 2G network will turn off at the end of March 2018.

 Remaining 2G customers will need to either upgrade their SIM or handset to continue to receive service.
 Contact your service provider to find out what your options are.